 No, we need the Trump policies back because they inherited a secure border.

-You know, now we have eight and a half million people in this country illegally, many from our top geopolitical foes, as I keep saying.
+You know, now we have 8.5 million people in this country illegally, many from our top geopolitical foes, as I keep saying.

-If you don't like the law, you we still are a constitutional republic, at least on paper.
+If you don't like the law, we still are a constitutional republic, at least on paper.

 And if you don't like the laws, you don't get to pick and choose which ones you're going to enforce or not enforce in the case of Joe Biden.

-Because I guarantee any of you listening to me, if you picked up people at the border, the way the Biden administration is, not vetted, and you and you transported them to another part of the country, uh, that would be called human trafficking in other circles.
+Because I guarantee any of you listening to me, if you picked up people at the border the way the Biden administration is, not vetted, and you transported them to another part of the country, that would be called human trafficking in other circles.

-And to ask people to come into the country legally, uh, is just smart to do.
+And to ask people to come into the country legally is just smart to do.

 It's just basic, simple common sense.

-And the way Democrats demagogue this is oh, they this is the great replacement theory.
+And the way Democrats demagogue this is, oh, this is the great replacement theory.

-They don't want people, African Americans or black and brown people coming to the country and they think that they're gonna take over the country.
+They don't want people, African Americans or black and brown people coming to the country and they think that they're going to take over the country.

 No, what Democrats are doing is they're aiding law breaking.